hipe/tmx/lib/skylab/headless/doc/issues/040-the-CLI-box-DSL-narrative.md

-the essence of this module is in this 'method_added' hook. providing that the DSL is "on") we resolve the constant that we will use to store the action class under. we "puff" the action class.
+the essence of this module is in this 'method_added' hook. providing that the DSL is "on") we resolve the constant that we will use to store the action class under. we "touch" the action class.

-when we say we :#puff the action cass we mean that we use any existing action class that is currently being built, and if one is not being built then we start one.
+when we say we :#touch the action cass we mean that we use any existing action class that is currently being built, and if one is not being built then we start one.